neilaben/Machine-Learning-in-Python/README.md

 The notebook file will indicate which data set is used for that project.
 Data set files are in a zip.

+Project: Regression Machine Learning to Predict Concrete Compressive Strength

-NOTE: Some functions/syntax may have depreciated, these projects are no longer being updated.
+NOTE: Some functions/syntax may have depreciated, these project files are no longer being updated.